eslint/eslint/docs/src/rules/valid-typeof.md

 ## When Not To Use It

 You may want to turn this rule off if you will be using the `typeof` operator on host objects.

-## Version

-This rule was introduced in ESLint 0.5.0.